 Meningococcal meningitis is an infections disease, spread by close contact with infected individuals or carriers of meningococcus.
 The risk is high in populations such as college student, camps and schools, especially boarding schools.

 Known contacts of infected individuals should consult their doctor about the need for prophylactic treatment. ...Read more

 Get vaccinated: Vaccines are available that help boost resistance to meningocal meningitis.It covers 4 strains of the germ and may provide some cross resistance for others.
 It has been in regular use amoung teens & college age kids for some time.If u are directly exposed to a case, several days of abx are given to supress it before it starts.
 Effective handwashing and other hygenic practices round out your options. ...Read more

 - How often should you get a tdap vaccine?

-- How often do you get the shingles vaccine?
+- How often do you need to get the shingles vaccine?

-- How often should you get a flu shot?
+- How often do you need a pneumonia vaccine?

-- How often should you get tested for stds?
+- How often should you wash hair?